Saint John the Evangelist, from the ‘Book of Kells’

 Written in Latin, the Book of Kells contains preliminary text followed by four Gospels from the New Testament: Mathew, Mark, Luke, and John.
 The book follows the Latin Vulgate translation from the fourth century.
 It consists of 340 folio leaves, with 680 pages total.
 It contains bright colorful art and calligraphy throughout.
 Monograms decorate many of the pages.

-This book is a perfect example of the Insular style of art that was prevalent in Ireland and Great Britain at this time and markedly different from contemporary European art.
+This book is a perfect example of the Insular style of art prevalent in Ireland and Great Britain at this time and markedly different from contemporary European art.
 The Insular style is where modern-day Celtic designs come from.
 It is intricate, often using spirals, circles, and other geometric designs as well as mythical beasts, animals, and people.
 The art is playful and colorful and fills in the spaces between the text, sometimes added after a page had been completed for some time.
 Some of it is humorous, some bizarre, but all of it is delicately drawn and painted in.
 The artists were masters of their craft.

 Saint John the Evangelist in the Book of Kells is currently on display at Trinity College in Dublin, Ireland.